Applause: History

-In Christianity, customs of the theatre were adopted by the churches.
-Eusebius says that Paul of Samosata encouraged the congregation to indicate approval of his preaching by waving linen cloths (οθοναις), and in the 4th and 5th centuries applause of the rhetoric of popular preachers had become an established custom.
-Applause in church eventually fell out of fashion, however, and partly by the influence of the quasi-religious atmosphere of the performances of Richard Wagner's operas at the Bayreuth Festspielhaus, the reverential spirit that inspired this soon extended back to the theatre and the concert hall.
+In Christianity customs of the theatre were adopted by the churches.
+The early Christian scholar Eusebius says that Paul of Samosata encouraged the congregation to indicate approval of his preaching by waving linen cloths (οθοναις), and in the 4th and 5th centuries applause of the rhetoric of popular preachers had become an established custom.
+Applause in church eventually fell out of fashion, however.
+Partly due to the influence of the quasi-religious atmosphere of the performances of the German composer Richard Wagner's operas at the Bayreuth Festspielhaus, the reverential spirit that inspired this soon extended back to the theatre and the concert hall.

 Protocol and variations

+Protocol

-Well-recognized politicians, actors, and musicians often receive applause as soon as they first appear on stage, even before any performance activity has transpired.
+Well-recognized politicians, actors, musicians and speakers often receive applause as soon as they first appear on stage, even before any performance activity has transpired.
 This accolade is given to indicate admiration for their past achievements, and is not a response to the performance the audience is attending.